makkus/multiformats/README.rst

 Multiformats is a compliant implementation of `multiformat protocols <https://multiformats.io/>`_:

 This is a temporary fork of the original project to be used until the original project incorporates a bug fix to work with newer versions of the 'typing_extensions' dependency.
+Python versions 3.11 & 3.12 are not tested with this fork.

 Bug: https://github.com/hashberg-io/typing-validation/issues/1